dannguyen/ok-earthquakes-RNotebook/README.md

 An R Notebook using ggplot2 and rgdal, among other libraries to examine the surge in Oklahoma earthquakes.

-by Dan Nguyen for Stanford Computational Journalism.
+By [Dan Nguyen](https://twitter.com/dancow) for Stanford Computational Journalism.